-Number Professional Expertise and Technical Processes - Improvement Actions Timescale 1 Purchase and install new microfiche reader and associated IT software that can convert fiche records into pdf for insertion in document management system for older case files.
-Completed 2 Improve the functionality of mobile app/devices to facilitate electronic verification during construction.
+Number 1 Purchase and install new microfiche reader and associated IT software that can convert fiche records into pdf for insertion in document management system for older case files.
+2 Improve the functionality of mobile app/devices to facilitate electronic verification during construction.
 This is also an improvement item in relation to Operational & Financial Efficiency.
-Completed 3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
+3 Develop IT systems to create unique identifier for building work categories and building types in conjunction with a suite of reports that will assist in performance monitoring, trend analysis, resource allocation and identification of work priorities.
 This item relies on assistance from colleagues in Service Development.
-Q3 4 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
+Q4 4 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
 PCR/training to be linked to introduction of Competence Assessment System.
 (This is also a Quality Customer Experience item) Ongoing 5 Upgrade case management system, Idox Uniform, to the latest version.
 This is part of an ongoing programme to maintain our back-end systems at an, at least, N-1 status.
-Completed J The next project will be the upgrade of Idox EDRMS to the latest version as part of that programme.
-Ongoing
+The next project will be the upgrade of Idox EDRMS to the latest version as part of that programme.
+Ongoing 6 Development of "Housing Stats Report" that will automatically generate the quarterly "NB2" statistics required by Housing Statistics Section within Scottish Government.
+7 Update dangerous building "Incident Report" procedures and develop and introduce electronic process model.

 Number Quality Customer Experience - Improvement Actions Timescale 1 Continue to participate in Customer Service Group (Building Standards & Planning initiative) to identify and implement customer service improvements including exploring potential for participation in the development of a social media presence.
 Ongoing 2 Together with Service Development colleagues, seek solution for emailing of Warrant Refusal Letter (LET 3) and the warrant refusal.
-Q3 3 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
+Q4 3 Implement the Competency Assessment System (CAS) for all Building Standards staff as a workforce development tool.
 PCR/training to be linked to introduction of Competence Assessment System.
 (This is also a Professional Expertise item) Ongoing 4 Together with administration and Service Development colleagues, review electronic storage of plans, documents, certification etc within Part II of the Building Standards Register including an agreed naming and numbering convention in order to ensure efficient and effective storage and subsequent retrieval of information.
-Q3 5 Continue to review and update website to provide advice and guidance to customers including links to Scottish Government guidance and eBuilding Standards.
+Q4 5 Continue to review and update website to provide advice and guidance to customers including links to Scottish Government guidance and eBuilding Standards.
 Ongoing 6 Support the implementation of the new National Customer Survey.
 Analyse feedback and use to identify improvements that can be made to the customer experience.
 Ongoing